-This article discusses the initial stages of design and verification of a high-speed shield concept for Arduino form-factor boards.
+This article reviews the in-progress design and verification of Gigabit data rate shields for Arduino form-factor boards.
 Testing with our FPGA-based Darsena card shows that 625 MHz LVDS signals can be reliably routed across high-quality 100-mil connectors.
-On Darsena, we re-define four pairs of adjacent pins to route two bi-directional channels of high-speed data (e.g., SGMII Ethernet) between shield and an FPGA resident on Darsena.
+On Darsena, we re-define four pairs of adjacent pins to route bi-directional channels of high-speed data (e.g., SGMII Ethernet) between a shield and an FPGA resident on our Darsena development board.

 Figure 1 below shows a differential probe placed across a pair of pins on a Samtec TSW/SSW connector pair.
-Note the long posts of the TSW connector to accommodate the RJ-45 jack on the base and to provide for air flow & visibility.
+Note the long posts of the TSW connector, which accommodates the RJ-45 jack on the base and provides for air flow & visibility.

 Figure 4 shows a close up of our new SMA Shield on Darsena with six of the SMA connectors being utilized.

-Figure 5 below shows the SMA shield in action.
-Darsena's FPGA is configured to switch one of the Ethernet port's traffic onto the shield.
+Figure 5 shows the SMA shield in action.
+Darsena's Lattice ECP5 FPGA is configured to switch one of the Ethernet port's traffic onto the shield.
 A pair of SMA cables connect into our lab bench scope, and the decoded Ethernet stream is shown being successfully decoded.